Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/13-Closures/README.md

 <!-- v -->

-First approach, using a functions and passing it as a parameter.
+First approach, using a function and passing it as a parameter.

 ```swift
 func backward(_ s1: String, _ s2: String) -> Bool {